 The stillness and quiet will gently embrace you, and the Moorish influence will make it easy to imagine that you’re far from Yorkshire.
 A trip to the Turkish Baths in Harrogate is like being spirited away to an exotic Hamman in Turkey for a few blissful hours.

 You may also enjoy: The 20 Most Beautiful Towns in Yorkshire

 After checking in, the attendant will brief you on the rules of the baths and provide you with towels to use.
 Next, it’s time to enter the restored Victorian changing rooms to don your swimsuit.

 Step 1: The Cool Room (Frigidarium)

 Your Harrogate Turkish Baths experience starts and ends in this opulent and beautifully tiled relaxation room.
-It’s heated by a continuous flow of hot, dry air which helps you to get warm and to build up a light sweat.
+It’s heated by a continuous flow of hot, dry air, which helps you get warm and build up a light sweat.

 Once you’re warmed up, it’s time to brave the plunge pool that’s designed to improve circulation, flush out toxins in the muscles, and provide a toning effect.
 Gird yourself for the shock!

-Top Tip: Take your towel with you when you leave the changing area.
+Top Tip: Take your towel when you leave the changing area.
 In the hotter rooms, the seats get steamy, and the tiled floors are surprisingly hot!